-Employers can’t claim ignorance when it comes to labor laws; it’s on each and every employer to know and abide by the laws in their area.
+Unfortunately, no one can claim ignorance when it comes to labor laws.
+It’s on each and every employer to know and abide by the laws in their area.
 Failing to do so can leave their business open to lawsuits and costly fines.
-Typically, we see 3 stages of labor law noncompliance among employers who don’t use TimeForge:

-- Unaware of the labor laws or avoiding them
+- Unaware of the labor laws or avoiding the issue

 - Actively dealing with a lawsuit their previous solution left them unprepared for

 - Drowning in complicated rules and looking for a way forward

 Luckily, TimeForge helps you pay your employees correctly and automates many aspects of compliance.

 Whether you’re an existing customer or new to TimeForge, we’ve got you covered and can help you work through your labor compliance requirements.

 Below, we discuss each stage of noncompliance and how our software and our implementations team can help get you on the right track.